SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 ============

 A :newTerm:`declaration` introduces a new name or construct into your program.
-For example, you use declarations to introduce functions and methods, variables and constants, and to define new, named enumeration, structure, class, and protocol types.
+For example, you use declarations to introduce functions and methods, to introduce variables and constants, and to define new, named enumeration, structure, class, and protocol types.
 You can also use a declaration to extend the behavior of an existing named type and to import symbols into your program that are declared elsewhere.